 Bob has held various roles in Fulton Hogan Ltd from 1991 to the present day, with previous engineering positions in Britain and with a Local Authority.
 Bob’s qualifications include a BE in Civil Engineering.

-Nick first joined Fulton Hogan in 2009 to oversee strategic business development and growth in Australia.
-He also managed commercial acquisition activities, new venture start-ups, marketing, business development and technology transfer across the Fulton Hogan Group.
+Nick first joined Fulton Hogan as General Manager for Planning & Development at the start of 2009, and was responsible for Fulton Hogan’s strategic business development and growth in Australia.
+He also managed commercial acquisition activities, new venture start-ups, marketing, business development and technology transfer across Fulton Hogan.
+Prior to accepting his current role, Nick was Chief Executive Officer for Fulton Hogan’s Australian Industries business for two years.

-Nick has over 30 years’ experience in the industry having worked previously for Cemex Australia, Pioneer Construction Materials and Pioneer International.
-His qualifications include a BBus in Accounting and is a graduate member of the Australian Institute of Company Directors.
+Nick has over 30 years’ experience in the industry and prior to Fulton Hogan held senior executive positions with Rinker, Cemex Australia, Pioneer Construction Materials and Pioneer International in Australia and overseas.
+Nick’s qualifications include a BBus (Accounting) and a GAICD.

-Peter Kessler, Chief Executive Officer Construction – Australia
+Duncan Gibb, Chief Executive Officer – Australia Construction

 Jules Fulton, Group Executive Manager Stakeholder Relations